The Sopranos: Cast and characters

-The Sopranos features a large cast of characters, many of whom get significant amounts of character development.
-Some only appear in certain seasons, while others appear (sporadically or constantly) throughout the entire series.
-All characters were created by David Chase unless otherwise noted.

-Tony Soprano (James Gandolfini) is the series's protagonist.
-Tony is one of the capos of the New Jersey-based DiMeo crime family, at the beginning of the series; he eventually becomes its undisputed boss.
+Tony Soprano (James Gandolfini) is the series' protagonist.
+Tony is one of the capos of the New Jersey–based DiMeo crime family at the beginning of the series; he eventually becomes its undisputed boss.
 He is also the patriarch of the Soprano household.
-Throughout the series, Tony struggles to balance the conflicting requirements of his family with those of the Mafia family he controls.

-Because he is prone to bouts of clinical depression, after a fainting spell (triggered by a panic attack), Tony's physician refers him for treatment by psychiatrist Dr. Jennifer Melfi (Lorraine Bracco), in the show's first episode.
+Throughout the series, Tony struggles to balance the needs of his Mafia family with those of his wife and children.
+Because he is prone to bouts of clinical depression and reflex syncope, after a fainting spell (triggered by a panic attack), Tony's physician refers him for treatment by psychiatrist Dr. Jennifer Melfi (Lorraine Bracco) in the show's first episode.

-She treats Tony to the best of her ability even though they routinely clash over various issues.
-Melfi is usually thoughtful, rational, and humane—a stark contrast to Tony's personality.
-Tony, a serial womanizer, occasionally divulges his sexual attraction to Dr. Melfi; Melfi harbors some degree of attraction to Tony, too, but never admits or acts on it.
-Melfi is drawn to the challenge of helping such an unusual client and naively assumes that their doctor-patient relationship will not affect her personal life in any way.
+Dr. Melfi treats Tony to the best of her ability, even though he is prone to violent, angry outbursts.
+Melfi is usually thoughtful, rational, and humane, which is a stark contrast to Tony's personality.
+Tony, a serial womanizer, divulges that he is attracted to Dr. Melfi.
+She harbors some degree of attraction to Tony too, but rarely admits it and never acts on it.
+Melfi is drawn to the challenge of helping such an unusual client and naively assumes that their doctor–patient relationship will not affect her personal life.

-Adding to Tony's complicated life is his relationship with his wife Carmela (Edie Falco), which is strained by his constant infidelity and her struggle to reconcile the reality of Tony's business, of which she is often in denial, with the affluent lifestyle and higher social status it brings her.
-Both have up-and-down relationships with their two children: the intelligent-but-rebellious Meadow (Jamie-Lynn Sigler), and underachiever Anthony Jr. ("A.J.")
+Adding to Tony's complicated life is his relationship with his wife Carmela (Edie Falco), which is strained by his constant infidelity and her struggle to reconcile her misgivings about Tony's business, whose existence she publicly denies, with the affluent lifestyle and higher social status it brings her.
+Tony and Carmela's style of parenting involves anger, criticism and yelling, and they have challenging relationships with their two children: the intelligent, but rebellious Meadow (Jamie-Lynn Sigler) and underachiever Anthony Jr. ("A.J.")
 (Robert Iler), whose everyday teenage issues are further complicated by their eventual knowledge of their father's criminal activities and reputation.

-The starring cast includes members of Tony's extended family, including: his disapproving, manipulative mother, Livia (Nancy Marchand); his aimless, histrionic older sister, Janice (Aida Turturro); his paternal uncle Corrado "Junior" Soprano (Dominic Chianese), nominal boss of the crime family following the death of then-acting boss Jackie Aprile Sr. (Michael Rispoli); Christopher Moltisanti (Michael Imperioli), his immature and hot-headed cousin and protege and his maternal cousin Tony Blundetto (Steve Buscemi).
+The starring cast includes members of Tony's extended family, including his narcissistic and manipulative mother, Livia (Nancy Marchand), his aimless, histrionic older sister Janice (Aida Turturro), his crafty paternal uncle Corrado "Junior" Soprano (Dominic Chianese), who is nominal boss of the crime family following the death of then-acting boss Jackie Aprile Sr. (Michael Rispoli), and his immature and hot-headed cousin and protégé Christopher Moltisanti (Michael Imperioli).